About Our Weather Station and Website

 Live Weather Page

-New for 2024!
-We have added a gauge style live weather display page to the website.
-The gauges are fed with near real-time data from 'loop' packets generated every 2.25 seconds by the ISS.
+The live weather page displays 12 analogue style gauges fed with near real-time data from 'loop' packets generated every 2.25 seconds by the ISS.
 The raw sensor data is minimally processed to a format the gauges can read then uploaded to the web server.

 The gauges are fairly self-explanatory.
 The image below shows the main parts of the display along with smaller indicators such as rising / falling / steady on the temperature and pressure gauges.
 The LED next to the logo shows the remote status, as long as it's green then the gauges are receiving data.
 Each gauge has an associated 24 hour history graph that can be accessed by tapping or placing the mouse cursor on the gauge.
 Latency of the live display is around 5 seconds for wind speed and direction, other observations don't update every loop packet so will be longer between updates.